Frequently Asked Questions

 We accept applications from candidates of all nationalities.

-If you wish to be considered for department/University funding schemes, such as the RDM Scholars Programme or the WIMM Prize Studentship, you need to ensure that your application is received and complete by the January deadline.
+If you wish your application for the RDM DPhil in Medical Sciences to be considered for department/University funding schemes, such as the RDM Scholars Programme or the WIMM Prize Studentship, you need to ensure that your application is received and complete by the December deadline.

 We consider all applications for funded places together in December, so your application will not be treated differently if you apply very early.
 However, you need to submit all relevant documents and references by the deadline in order for your application to be considered.
 We therefore recommend you apply as soon as you are ready.

 If you are not applying for a funded place and you apply after the December deadline, you are more likely to get a place at your first choice college if you apply earlier in the year.

 You can apply for up to three different supervisors in any areas covered by the department.
 If you are applying for both the RDM Scholars Programme and the WIMM Prize Studentship you can apply for up to three different supervisors for each scheme.
 Please take into consideration that your application will be judged in part on your motivation to undertake research and it may be difficult to show a consistent motivation if the supervisors for which you are applying are thematically diverse.

 We select students for admission without regard to gender, marital or civil partnership status, disability, race, nationality, ethnic origin, religion or belief, sexual orientation, age or social background.